Explore MGSE Projects

 A 'smart-test' is an assessment that reveals thinking about a specific topic in mathematics.

-Launched on 26 November 2012, The Experience of Education: The impacts of high stakes testing on school students and their families: An Educator’s Perspective is a major study into the impact of NAPLAN testing.
+The Experience of Education: The impacts of high stakes testing on school students and their families: An Educator’s Perspective is a major study into the impact of NAPLAN testing.

 Teachers’ professional statistical literacy